Inc44/CoFlu/README.md

 - 🟡 Fix JSON file input causing `[object Object]` to be saved.
 - 🟡 Fix Qwen Vision failure.
 - 🟡 Fix SUS key validation.
+- 🟡 Fix error when OpenAI requires audio to be attached.
+- 🟡 Fix error when Qwen requires an image to be attached.
+- 🟡 Fix scroll jumping up and down in chat.
 - 🟡 Fix smartphone layout issues where uploaded audio and rendered LaTeX extend beyond the screen.
 - 🟡 Fix stop button not stopping in chat.
 - 🟡 Implement real-time update for import/export settings.
 - 🟢 Correct spacing between uploader containers when hidden.
+- 🟢 Fix edit message size in chat.
 - 🟢 Other bugs have not been found yet.

 ## TODOs